lee-aaron/kanji/README.md

 ### Stroke Orders
 Two font files are loaded in so a user has the option to turn on and off stroke orders.
 ![Screenshot](http://i.imgur.com/zEO6Q3I.png)

+### Lines
+Grid in the box to assist users with drawing kanji and it can be turned on and off.

 ### Search
 There is a search option which only takes a unicode kanji character.
 If that character is found in any of the categories on the app, it will autmatically add the kanji to the top of your worksheet.